Legacy of valor: Father, daughter participate in Exercise NEXUS FORGE 2025

 |0

-This work, Legacy of valor: Father, daughter participate in Exercise NEXUS FORGE 2025 [Image 5 of 5], by SSgt James Fritz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Legacy of valor: Father, daughter participate in Exercise NEXUS FORGE 2025, by SSgt James Fritz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.